98MM/DS-Comp/instructions.md

 # README #

 This is the repository that you will use at the starting point for the FRI Data Science Project Competition.
-In this readme file you will find short instructions for the most important tasks that are ahead of you.
+In this readme file you will find short instructions for the mostest important tasks that are ahead of you.

 ## Branching ##